We have been compiling jury verdict information on our website recently so I have been looking through several jury verdicts.

 Someone needs to do a study of the statistical differences in outcomes in medical malpractice lawsuits against foreign doctors and those born in the United States.
-I’m telling you, I might be looking at this in an unscientific, way but the difference just seems to jump off the pages at you.
+I’m telling you, I might look at this in an unscientific way, but the difference just seems to jump off the pages at you.
 One in four doctors in the country are foreign born.
-From the search I just did, it seems like more than half of the million verdicts in medical malpractice cases were against foreign born doctors.
+From the search I just did, it seems like more than half of the million verdicts in medical malpractice cases were against foreign-born doctors.
 I have never noticed this or thought about it until about an hour ago.

 What Is the Take Home Message?

-This is a complicated issue that no one is really talking about.
+This is a complicated issue that no one is talking about.
 I do not want to give a simple “this is the answer” post because it is too big a topic and I have provided no data to support any conclusion that I have.
-I do think that generally American born doctors provide better care and communicate better than doctors born in foreign countries.
-I hate writing that very true sentence.
+I generally think American-born doctors provide better care and communicate better than doctors born in foreign countries.
+I hate writing that veritable sentence.
 Because it is such a broad generalization.
 And I have no evidence.
 Some of the best doctors in America were born in a foreign country.
-Some of them have provided treatment to me.
+Some of them have treated me.
 But just because a generalization has notable exceptions does not mean we should not offer our opinion on what is (as bad as I feel about it).

-But there is something else more sinister here when it comes to verdicts against foreign born doctors.
+But there is something else more sinister here for verdicts against foreign-born doctors.
 Juries have prejudices.
 Many jurors don’t like foreign born doctors and they prejudge them.
-Let’s face it, as plaintiffs’ malpractice lawyers, we benefit when suing a foreign born doctor from these generalizations and prejudices against these doctors.
+As plaintiffs’ malpractice lawyers, we benefit when suing a foreign-born doctor from these generalizations and prejudices against these doctors.
 I hate this.
 Because we deal with prejudices ourselves.
 Prejudices against our clients because of the way they look or where they are from.
 Prejudices against us as lawyers because we are lawyers and because we are plaintiffs’ attorneys.

 Ultimately, there is nothing special about the prejudice against foreign doctors, particularly those whose English is less than perfect.
-More poignantly, there has been pervasive influence of race in jury decisions is this country that is well chronicled.
+More poignantly, there has been the pervasive influence of race in jury decisions is this country that is well chronicled.
 To Kill a Mockingbird did not suggest this was a unique set of facts.
-While bigotry is not in a growth phrase, jurors have been making decision based on racial stereotypes and prejudices throughout the history of our country.
+While bigotry is not in a growth phase, jurors have been deciding based on racial stereotypes and prejudices throughout the history of our country.